What Is Neuromorphic Computing?

 Meanwhile, neuromorphic computers can have millions of artificial neurons and synapses processing different information simultaneously.
 This gives the system a lot more computational options than von Neumann computers.
 Neuromorphic computers integrate memory and processing more closely, too, speeding up more data-intensive tasks.

-Von Neumann computers have been the standard for decades, and are used for a wide range of applications, from word processing to scientific simulations.
-But they’re energy inefficient, and often run into data transfer bottlenecks that slow down performance.
-And as time goes on, von Neumann architectures will make it increasingly more difficult to deliver increases in compute power that we need.
+Von Neumann computers have been the standard for decades, and are used for applications ranging from word processing to scientific simulations.
+But they’re energy inefficient, and often run into data transfer bottlenecks that slow performance.
+As time goes on, von Neumann architectures will make it increasingly difficult to deliver necessary increases in compute power.
 This has led researchers to pursue alternative architectures like neuromorphic and quantum.

 Related ReadingWhat Is A Supercomputer and How Does It Work?